qbleuse/AWS-SAMUEL/Documentation/Usage/Configuration.md

 In both, you need to configure the API Gateway URI and the name of the lambda that the plugin will use.

+> [!NOTE]
-Note that, do to this configuration step, the plugin can be used with your own distant URI and lambdas, as long as it uses API gateway and that the responses are the same.
+> do to this configuration step, the plugin can be used with your own distant URI and lambdas, as long as it uses API gateway and that the responses are the same.

 An example of lines of configuration of the AWS OSS can be seen in the [DefaultEngine.ini](Config/DefaultEngine.ini) file in the repository.